JakobKoempel/Math_with_Fsharp/Eulers Project/ex013_large_sum/README.md

 |> Seq.take 10
 ```

-Thsi gives us a char sequence.
+This gives us a char sequence.
 We can convert the char sequence into a string again by using a 'Seq.fold' function and print out the result.

 ```fsharp
 open System.IO